nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 This adds a todo task of exercising for 10 minutes to the calendar list as demonstrated in the figure below.
 ![todo_command](images/todo_command.png)
 Note: The above figure is for illustration purpose only.
-The total number of tasks may differ if you have more tasks stored in the program.
+The total number of tasks may differ if you have more tasks stored in the application.

 ![tips_todo](images/tip_for_todo.PNG)

 #### Adding a deadline task:

-This function allows you to add a deadline task, such as project submission or assignment submission and the program will keep track of the due date which will definitely make your study life more manageable!
+This function allows you to add a deadline task, such as project submission or assignment submission and the application will keep track of the due date which will definitely make your study life more manageable!
 The function will also display a warning message if the due date of the deadline item is already passed (with respect to today's date), making sure all your deadlines are properly recorded and minimise any potential careless typo.